n3wt0n/work-from-home-setup/YouTube Setup.md

 # CoderDave YouTube Setup and Gear

+> UPDATED: 3 August 2020

 Since I'm making a lot of YouTube videos (_check out my channel [CoderDave](https://www.youtube.com/CoderDave)_), I've invested in some __good gear__ that you can find down below.

+This is currently my main  Rig:

 ![A6400 Rig](./Images/a6400Rig.jpg)